 There are plenty of reasons to invest in the Samsung Galaxy Tab S2 - especially if you're after one of the best Android tablets on the market but at a cheaper price than the Galaxy Tab S3 above.

-It's reading and web surfing-friendly, while the new 4:3 screen and general size and shape is better suited for most things.
-Videos work better on its predecessor thanks to its elongated aspect ratio - but they don't exactly look bad here.
+It's reading and web surfing-friendly, while the new 4:3 screen and general size and shape works for casual tasks.
+Videos work better on the Tab S3 as compared to its the Tab S2 thanks to its elongated aspect ratio - but they don't exactly look bad here.

-You can pick the Tab S2 up in 8-inch and 9.7-inch variants, to challenge Apple's iPad and iPad mini ranges, with the smaller option being more portable and cheaper.
+You can choose between the 8-inch and 9.7-inch variants, which challenge Apple's iPad and iPad mini ranges, with the smaller option being more portable and cheap.

 Read the full review: Samsung Galaxy Tab S2